KickingTheTV/ciapp-alpha-docs/docs/home.md

 ---
-layout: page
+layout: home
 title: Home
-permalink: /home/
+permalink: /
 ---

 # CI App alpha docs

-Here you will find how to instrument your tests for different languages using the Datadog Tracer.
+Here you will find how to instrument your tests for different languages.